astropy/astropy-APEs/APE2.rst

 when a certain set of features are judged "ready", but without a clear sense of how long those features will take.
 This has lead to concerns that new features are spending a long time in the development version because *other* features are not yet complete.
 At the same time, some larger institutions and facilities have expressed concern that there is not a clearly-stated support cycle for Astropy versions.
 That is, it is not clear if a given version will be supported via critical bugfixes if it is not the latest version.
-This was voiced as a conern because facilities will not always want to upgrade to the latest version, but do want to be sure major bugs will get addressed.
+This was voiced as a concern because facilities will not always want to upgrade to the latest version, but do want to be sure major bugs will get addressed.

 Release scheduling and LTS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^